 Meanwhile, in October 2017 a Green Paper on “Internet Safety Strategy” appeared.
-Pornography having been “dealt with” the Green Paper addressed a broader range of issues facing children online.
-Crucially, it acknowledged the internet was not just a source of threats, it was also potentially a source of enormous opportunities for young people.
+Pornography having been “dealt with” by Part 3, the Green Paper addressed a broader range of issues facing children online.
+Crucially, it acknowledged the internet was not just a source of threats, it was also potentially a source of enormous opportunities.

 2019 onwards and Boris

 On 24th July 2019 Boris Johnson replaced Theresa May as Prime Minister.
 More inactivity ensued.
 Sadly, in this instance, not enough inactivity.

 In an almost unique Parliamentary volte-face, in respect of Part 3 of the Digital Economy Act 2017, when all that was left was for the Secretary of State to name a commencement date, at the very last minute, on 16th October 2019, the Secretary of State, Nicky Morgan, instead announced to an astonished House of Commons there would be no commencement date.
 The Government had changed its mind.
 Piggy-backing on the continuing 2017 Green Paper processes, the Government now said it intended to repeal Part 3 and bring back “another and better Bill”.